Knee Compression Sleeve

 • Neoprene Knee Sleeves:

-Neoprene knee sleeves are among the most popular and widely used types.
-Constructed from a synthetic rubber-like material, they offer exceptional elasticity and durability.
-Neoprene sleeves provide excellent compression, which helps reduce swelling and promotes joint stability.
+Neoprene knee sleeves (neoprene knee brace) are among the most popular and widely used types.
+Constructed from a synthetic rubber-like material (some have silicone grip inside), they offer exceptional elasticity and durability.
+Neoprene sleeves provide excellent compression, which helps reduce swelling, promotes joint stability and knee support.
 They are particularly beneficial for post-operative recovery, as they offer a snug fit and keep the knee joint warm, aiding in pain relief and muscle relaxation.
+This sleeve provides just enough structural support to the knee to prevent joint pain, prevent injury and give light support with daily activities.

 Neoprene knee sleeves are most commonly used post knee replacement.